 - Whilst you're waiting for the cake to cook, make the lemon syrup.

-- Place the ingredients into a saucepan, and lightly until all the sugar is dissolved.
+- Place the lemon juice and the remaining caster sugar into a saucepan, and lightly until all the sugar is dissolved.

 - Using a sharp knife, pierce holes into the top of the cake, ensuring you go all the way down to the bottom.